apache/parquet-format/BinaryProtocolExtensions.md

 ### Footer

-A variant of `FileMetaData` encoded in Flatbuffers is introduced.
+A variant of `FileMetaData` encoded in FlatBuffers is introduced.
 This variant is more performant and can scale to very wide tables, something that current Thrift `FileMetaData` struggles with.

 In its private form the footer of a Parquet file will look like so:

-    N-1 bytes | Thrift compact protocol encoded FileMetadata (minus \0 thrift stop field) 4 bytes   | 08 FF FF 01 (long form header for 32767: binary)
+    N-1 bytes | Thrift compact protocol encoded FileMetaData (minus \0 thrift stop field) 4 bytes   | 08 FF FF 01 (long form header for 32767: binary)
     1-5 bytes | ULEB128(K+28) encoded size of the extension
-    K bytes   | Flatbuffers representation (v0) of FileMetaData 4 bytes   | little-endian crc32(flatbuffer)
+    K bytes   | FlatBuffers representation (v0) of FileMetaData 4 bytes   | little-endian crc32(flatbuffer)
     4 bytes   | little-endian size(flatbuffer)
     4 bytes   | little-endian crc32(size(flatbuffer))